 What is a Hold Harmless Agreement?

-A Hold Harmless Agreement is an agreement on the part of one party not to hold the other party legally responsible for any danger, injury, or damage.
+A Hold Harmless Agreement, also known as a hold harmless clause is an agreement on the part of one party not to hold the other party legally responsible for any danger, injury, or damage.
 You may be familiar with this type of agreement as a consumer if you have ever participated in an activity like ice skating, horseback riding, or bungee jumping.
 When you sign a business’s Hold Harmless Agreement before the activity begins, you renounce your right to sue the business in the event of an accident.

 Hold Harmless Agreements are a common precautionary measure, especially in industries like construction, real estate, and special events.
 These agreements are commonly found as clauses in larger business contracts and can help companies avoid unnecessary litigation or damages when they engage in a business relationship with a third party.

 Is Hold Harmless Clause the same as Indemnity?

 A Hold Harmless Agreement or hold harmless clause is often also called an indemnity agreement or clause.
 While in legal circles, there may be some debate about the exact meaning of “indemnity” vs. “hold harmless”—some experts argue that “hold harmless” protects against both liability and losses, while “indemnity” protects only against losses—practically, they are one in the same.
 In fact, you may often see the two together in contract language, stating that a party shall “indemnify and hold harmless.”